patlegris/On-off-Studio/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 == Changelog ==

+= 1.7.4 =
+* Bug fixed: "Session start" warning
+* Improvement: Rename & restructure Content Views menus in WordPress dashboard
+* Improvement: Remove/Update appended value (for example: 1 → 6) which can make misunderstand about limitation of some numerical settings

 = 1.7.3 =
 * Bug fixed: Empty date caused by custom hook to WordPress "get_the_date" filter (of another plugin/active theme)